Procedure: Internal Audit

 • All information provided during the audit is CONFIDENTIALLY handled!

-The primary goal of the internal audits is a continuous assessment of whether the company follows the written and instructions of the quality system.
+The primary goal of the internal audits is a continuous assessment of whether the company follows the written and of the

 Implementation of the audit:

-During the verification, it should examined whether an abnormality has been properly handled and also that the is unlikely to occur again in the future.
+During the , it should examined whether an abnormality has been properly handled and also that the problem is unlikely to occur again in the future.

 Points for which an improvement action has already been written are not listed again unless it is important for clarity and progress.
 However it must be ascertained why adequate have not yet been taken: